xpqz/documentation/programmers-guide/docs/error-messages/apl-error-messages-a-z/file-component-damaged.md

 This report is given if an attempt is made to access a component that is not a valid APL object.
 This will rarely occur, but may happen as a result of a previous computer system failure.
 Components files may be checked using `⎕FCHK`.
 See
 Language Reference Guide:

-File Check and RepairFile Check and Repair  on page 1.
+File Check and Repair[File Check and Repair ](../System Functions/fchk.htm#FileCheckandRepair).